holoviz/holoviz/doc/index.rst

     <a href="https://param.holoviz.org">Param</a> to create declarative user-configurable objects, and
     <a href="https://colorcet.holoviz.org">Colorcet</a> for perceptually uniform colormaps.<br><br>

     Not sure where to start?
 Try <a href="https://hvplot.holoviz.org">hvPlot</a> for quick and easy one-line plots of your Pandas, Xarray, Dask, and other data types.
-And try <a href="https://panel.holoviz.org">Panel</a> if you already have visualizations you want to turn into apps or shareable dashboards.
+Or check out <a href="https://panel.holoviz.org">Panel</a> if you already have visualizations you want to turn into apps or shareable dashboards.
 Or just work your way through the <a href="tutorial">tutorial</a> to see <i>all</i> the things you can do!

     <h2>Building on the SciPy/PyData/PyViz ecosystem</h2>